 A complete list of ingredients and amounts can be found in the recipe card below.
 Here are some specific call-outs, and when needed, some tips on keeping the ingredients clean.

-CHICKEN - I use chicken breasts, but you can use boneless and skinless chicken thighs too.
+- Chicken - I use chicken breasts, but you can use boneless and skinless chicken thighs too.
 You'll want the chicken diced into ½" to ¾" cubes.

-COCONUT AMINOS - Coconut aminos is a common substitute for soy sauce.
+- Coconut aminos - Coconut aminos is a common substitute for soy sauce.
 It has a nice, deep, sweet flavor; a little savory, but not as salty as soy sauce.
-And don’t worry, it tastes nothing like coconut.
+And don't worry, it tastes nothing like coconut.
 In addition, it is typically organic/non-GMO, low-sodium, and gluten-free.
+You can sub regular soy sauce or liquid aminos with the same end result.

-TOASTED SESAME OIL - Don't skip the toasted sesame oil.
+- Toasted sesame oil - Don't skip the toasted sesame oil.
 Has a distinct flavor and adds so much depth to this healthy fried rice.
 Toasted sesame oil is NOT the same as sesame oil, so make sure you are using one that says "toasted" on the label.

-VEGGIES - You can use whatever veggies you have on hand.
+- Veggies - You can use whatever veggies you have on hand.
 For this specific recipe I used onions, broccoli, red pepper, and frozen peas and carrots.

-EGGS - I love some scrambled eggs thrown in with my fried rice, but you an omit if that's not your thing.
+- Eggs - I love some scrambled eggs thrown in with my fried rice, but you an omit if that's not your thing.

-EXTRA-VIRGIN OLIVE OIL - Not pictured above, but you will need some extra-virgin olive oil for cooking the chicken and veggies.
+- Extra-virgin olive oil - Not pictured above, but you will need some extra-virgin olive oil for cooking the chicken and veggies.
 You can also use avocado oil.

 How to Make Chicken Fried Rice